smrfeld/convolution-calculator/README.md

 This is a JS project (relies on jQuery, Bootstrap 4, and Material icons).
 You can embedd it on your own page (it is under MIT license).

-You can follow the instructions on the GitHub page of this project, which roughly are:

 1. Add the required jQuery, Bootstrap 4, and Material icons to your page.
     ```
     <!-- Bootstrap CSS -->